 How can my cat lose weight?
 Weight loss tips?

 We want to start with a weight loss diet.
-Some clients don’t know that just because the bag says light, control, or less active that it does not make it a weight loss food.
-We need to find a weight loss food specific for your pet, then we can start challenging/playing with them.
-Laser pointer, balls or balls you can put their food in so they have to work for it, toys, anything to get them up and moving, some cats might even enjoy a walk around the back yard with you on a harness, always supervised.
+Some clients don’t know that just because the bag says light, control, or less active, that it does not make it a weight loss food.
+We need to find a weight loss food specific to your pet, then we can start challenging/playing with them.
+Laser pointer, balls or balls you can put their food in so they have to work for it, toys, anything to get them up and moving.
+Some cats might even enjoy a walk around the backyard with you on a harness, always supervised.

 What is offered in nutritional consultation?